SanoScience/PR-ENDO/README.md

 To use HashGrid, add the `--use_hg` flag to train.py and render.py.

+## Acknowledgements
+We thank authors of [GaussianPancakes](https://github.com/smbonilla/GaussianPancakes ) for their code base.

 ## Citation
 If you find this work useful, please cite: